Home » Survivor’s Guilt: 12 Ways to Cope with Grief After Trauma

 Seek professional help if flashbacks, intense guilt, disturbing nightmares, or any other symptoms of PTSD do not resolve themselves.
-There are counselors and psychotherapists who specialize in trauma and the effects of PTSD.
+There are counselors who specialize in trauma and the effects of PTSD.
 Although therapy is the primary course of treatment for PTSD, some people may require medication.
-Don’t be ashamed to ask for help.
+There is no shame in asking for help.
 With treatment, people can take back control of their lives.

 If you or a loved one is experiencing suicidal thoughts, it is critical to receive immediate medical attention.
 Surviving a fatal traumatic event has been associated with higher levels of suicidal ideation, plans, and attempts.

-If you or someone you know is having thoughts of suicide, the National Suicide Prevention Lifeline is available 24 hours per day at 1-800-273-8255.
+If you or someone you know is having thoughts of suicide, the National Suicide Prevention Lifeline has compassionate individuals available 24 hours a day at 1-800-273-8255.

 Many people who experience survivor’s guilt feel that it is not fair that they lived when others were not so lucky.
 It can be healing to decide to use the life you have to do good for others, and to carry on the legacy of those who were lost.
 If the feelings of guilt persist, you may find it helpful to meet with a therapist who specializes in grief and guilt.
 Often, talking through things with a trusted individual can help us to untangle our difficult feelings, and create a plan to move forward.
 Our guilt, like our grief, can be complex, and deserves our care and compassion so we may begin to heal.
 Know that while you cannot change the past, you can decide to make your present and your future as good as possible.